curtd/MacroUtilities.jl/README.md

 (key1 = 1, key2 = [:a, :b, :c])
 ```

-## Function Parsing
+## Expression Parsing
-Depending on the structure and purpose of your macro, you may also need to parse expressions involving function calls or function definitions, in order to transform or extract information from such expressions.
-This package provides the `FuncDef`, `FuncCall`, and `FuncArg` types, along with the `from_expr` and `to_expr` functions, for extracting information from function expressions.
+Depending on the structure and purpose of your macro, you may also need to parse expressions involving various types of expressions, such as function calls or function definitions, in order to transform or extract information from them.

+This package provides various high-level syntactical constructs such as the `FuncDef`, `FuncCall`, and `FuncArg` types, along with the `from_expr` and `to_expr` functions, for extracting information from function expressions.

 ```julia
 julia> ex = quote